Eric-Carlton/PokemonGoReader/Readme.md

 * **I'm facing an issue that hasn't been addressed here, or I'd like to add a feature request**

-  [Open up an issue](https://github.com/Eric-Carlton/PokemonGoReader/issues).
+  [Open an issue](https://github.com/Eric-Carlton/PokemonGoReader/issues).
 I try to respond to errors within 24 hrs - no guarantees - and I'll generally prioritize feature requests weekly.
 If an issue is marked 'free to take', that means I don't plan on getting to it any time soon, but anyone is welcome to fork my repo and submit a pull request!

 Screenshots
 -----------